Hadine Joffe, MD MSc

 Primavera Spagnolo, MD PhD

-Aleta Wiley, MPH MSc – Senior Project Manager
+Aleta Wiley, MPH MSc – Senior Program Manager

 Aleta joined the Women’s Hormones and Aging Research Program in late 2015 as the Project Manager.
 She completed her MPH in Epidemiology from Boston University School of Public Health, her MS in Conservation Biology & Sustainability from the University of Maryland-College Park, and her BA in Psychology from the University of Chicago.
 Before joining WHARP, Aleta worked for the Nurses’ Health Study at Brigham & Women’s Hospital and for the Department of Pediatrics at Boston Medical Center.
 She also completed a practicum at Slone Epidemiology Center for PRESTO, an Internet-based fertility cohort study.
 She is interested in studying women’s mental and reproductive health and investigating quality-of-life outcomes for women across the lifespan.